 FAQ EV Q&A Section

-eGT Crate Systems are complete EV conversion packages designed to be turn-key, easy to install and fantastic to drive.
-Everything needed for conversion is baked into our Crate Systems.
+An eGT Crate Systems is generally a complete EV conversion package designed to be turn-key, easy to install and fantastic to drive.
+Everything needed for the conversion is baked into our Crate Systems.
 Systems are fully assembled and bench tested prior to shipment.
 It works out of the box and BATTERIES ARE INCLUDED.
 What else is included?
 Motor(s) and Controller(s), Battery Modules (Batteries, engineered enclosures, BMS modules, Thermal mgmt, fuses), On-Board Charging, DC Converter (Think Alternator), Battery Management System (BMS), Base Thermal Management (cooling) System, HV Signal Harness, and all fuses / connectors / switches.
 Fully assembled, tested and arrives ready to install, connect and run.

-Electric GT has engineered and built systems for a growing line-up of vehicles that are delivered ready to drop into a properly prepared car in about 50 hours!
-Systems are pre-built, pre-wired, bench tested and installed so it just needs "installation" upon arrival.
-GTe-Vehicle Systems include all components, mounting solutions, hardware, and an installation manual for easy fitment.
-Generally, systems can be installed with basic mechanical and fabrication skills and it can be completed without any special high-voltage knowledge in a week.
+Electric GT has engineered and built systems for a growing line-up of vehicles that are delivered ready to fab & fit install into a properly prepared car!
+Systems are pre-built, pre-wired and bench tested at the factory so it just needs "installation" upon arrival.
+Generally, systems can be installed with basic mechanical and fabrication skills and it can be completed without any special high-voltage knowledge.

 Glad you asked!
-It is a very common miscalculation to compare an EV “swap” to an engine swap.
+It is a very common miscalculation to compare an EV “swap” to an ICE engine swap.
 An electric conversion is not just a motor swap, but is a complete Ecosystem swap.
 The entire Ecosystem of both ICE and EV Systems needs to be taken into account.
 The ICE ecosystem includes much more than just a motor: Engine, radiator & cooling system, fuel tank/system, and the exhaust system.
 A complete EV ecosystem includes Motor(s) and Controller(s), Battery Modules (Batteries, engineered enclosures, BMS modules, Thermal mgmt, fuses), On-Board Charging, DC Converter (Think Alternator), Battery Management System (BMS), Base Thermal Management (cooling) System, HV Signal Harness, and all fuses connectors & switches.
 What is the cost of installing an all new ICE Ecosystem?